-EXTENDED ENROLLMENT PLAN (ACADEMIC PLAN)
+EXTENDED ENROLLMENT PLAN

-Students who are approved for readmission after dismissal following a quarter of SAP Probation or after a period on Extended Enrollment Plan are required to meet specific academic requirements as outlined in writing of the Extended Enrollment Plan from the senior academic administrator of the academic unit.
-Students are provided with an Extended Enrollment plan to assist the student in meeting regular SAP requirements within a specific period of time.
-Students may be limited in the number of courses for which they are scheduled while on an Extended
+Students who are approved for readmission after dismissal following a period of Academic Probation or after an Extended Enrollment Plan are required to meet specific academic requirements as outlined in writing of the Extended Enrollment Plan from the senior academic administrator of the academic unit.
+Students will be placed on an Extended Enrollment Plan, which will assist the student in meeting regular APS requirements within a specific period of time, not to exceed three academic quarters.

-Enrollment Plan.
+Students may be limited in the number of courses for which they are scheduled while on an Extended Enrollment Plan, other conditions may also apply.
 It is the student's responsibility to adhere to the Extended Enrollment Plan.
-Students on an Extended Enrollment Plan are reviewed against the progression requirements outline in the academic plan at the end of each quarter.
-Students who are not meeting plan requirements at the end of each guarter will be dismissed from NewSchool.
-Dismissed students are not eligible to receive financial aid or military education benefits.
-Dismissed students should refer to the Appeal for Readmission After SAP Dismissal policy in this section of the catalog.
+Students on an Extended Enrollment Plan are reviewed against the progression requirements outlined in the academic plan at the end of each quarter.
+Students who are not meeting plan requirements at the end of each quarter will be dismissed from NewSchool, Dismissed students should refer to the Appeal for Readmission After APS Dismissal policy in this section of the catalog.

-APPEAL FOR READMISSION AFTER SAP DISMISSAL
+APPEAL FOR READMISSION AFTER APS DISMISSAL

-Students who have been dismissed from NewSchool for failure to meet SAP requirements may appeal to be readmitted and reestablish eligibility for financial aid and military education benefits.
-Appeals must be submitted to the Registrar's Office (registrar@newschoolarch.edu) and will be evaluated by an Appeal Committee made up of the Registrar or designee, Director of Academic Advising & Student Success or designee and the senior academic administrator of the academic unit or designee, who has oversight in the student's program of study.
+Students who have been dismissed from NewSchool for failure to meet APS requirements may appeal to be readmitted.
+Appeals must be submitted to the Registrar's Office (registrar@newschoolarch.edu) and will be evaluated by an Appeal Committee made up of the Registrar or designee, Director of Academic Advising & Student Success or designee, and the senior academic administrator of the academic unit or designee, who has oversight in the student's program of study, additional committee members may be assigned as deemed necessary by the above committee.
 The final decision of the Committee will be made by the senior academic administrator of the academic unit or designee.
 This decision is final and cannot be appealed.
-The decision of the senior academic administrator of the academic unit or designee will be communicated to the student in writing through their official NewSchool email account by the Registrar's Office.
+The decision of the senior academic administrator of the academic unit or designee will be communicated to the student in writing through their official NewSchool email account by the Registrar's